-One question Toy Poodle owners are often curious about is: “When is a Toy Poodle full grown?”
+One question toy poodle owners ask frequently is “When is a toy poodle full grown?”
 Poodles have been recognized as a breed for more than a century, with three variations: standard, miniature, and toy.
-Toy Poodles are one of the tiniest dog breeds officially recognized.
+Toy poodles are one of the tiniest dog breeds officially recognized.

-They are so small that you may have difficulty knowing if you have an adult or a puppy.
-This guide will talk about when toy Poodles are fully grown and what you should know about caring for them.
+In fact, toy poodles are so small that you may have difficulty knowing if you have an adult or a puppy!
+In this guide, you’ll learn about fully grown toy poodles and how you should care for them.

 How Big is a Toy Poodle at Birth?

-As you can probably expect, Toy Poodles are tiny at birth, usually weighing only a few ounces.
-However, they grow at an astonishing rate that surpasses the other Poodle varieties.
-At only twelve weeks old, toy Poodles are often half the size of adults.
+As you might expect, toy poodles are tiny at birth, usually weighing only a few ounces.
+However, the dogs grow at an astonishing rate that surpasses the other poodle varieties.
+At only twelve weeks old, toy poodles are often half the size of their adult version!

-Just like they grow more quickly than standard and miniature Poodles, they also stop growing more quickly.
-Toy Poodles are finished growing before they are a year old, much earlier than the other varieties.
+Just as a toy poodle will grow more quickly than standard and miniature poodles, they also stop growing more quickly.
+Toy poodles are finished growing before they are a year old, which is much earlier than the other varieties.

 How Big Does a Toy Poodle Get at Full Size?

-At full maturity, Toy Poodles reach about 10 inches at the shoulder.
-They weigh an average of 4 and 6 pounds but may weigh up to 10.
+At full maturity, toy poodles reach about 10 inches at the shoulder.
+They weigh an average of between 4 and 6 pounds, but in rare cases may weigh up to 10.
 The males are usually slightly larger than the females.

-This makes toy Poodles some of the smallest dogs of any breed.
+This makes toy poodles some of the smallest dogs of any breed.
 Because of this, they are prone to injury since their tiny size makes them more fragile than most dogs.
-Common injuries to toy Poodles include being stepped on, sat on, or dropped.
+Unfortunately, common causes of injuries to toy poodles include being stepped on, sat on, or dropped.

-What Age Is a Toy Poodle Considered Full Grown?
+At What Age Is a Toy Poodle Full Grown?

 At What Age Does a Toy Poodle Stop Expanding in Size?

-Although toy Poodles stop gaining height at the age of six or seven months, they continue to get broader and heavier for several months after that.
+Although toy poodles stop growing in height at the age of six or seven months, they’ll continue to get broader and heavier for several months after that.
 For this reason, we have separated the “growing” category from “expanding in size.”

 How Does This Compare With Other Poodle Types?